-The Many Moringa Benefits:
+The Many Benefits of Super Moringa

 Moringa is a small to medium-sized tropical tree native to the Indian subcontinent.
 The Moringa tree is known to have innumerable health benefits, but the natives value it as a great food source.
 The leaves, flowers and the green pods of Moringa are all edible; and are widely used in Indian cuisine.

-It has been promoted as the Miracle Tree, thanks to its contribution to fighting malnutrition, checking water pollution and offering seemingly magical cures for a plethora of disease conditions.
+It has been promoted as the Miracle Tree, thanks to its contribution to fighting malnutrition, checking water pollution and offering seemingly magical cures for a plethora of conditions.

 Moringa offers excellent nutritional support

 Moringa leaves are an excellent calcium source and a storehouse of many other minerals and vitamins.
 Moringa contains 17 times more of calcium than milk and 25 times more iron than spinach.
 Moringa’s beta-carotene content is 10 times more than carrots.
 It is rich in minerals like potassium, iron and zinc and in Vitamin C and B-complex vitamins.

 Moringa is surprisingly rich in protein too, containing 4 times of what eggs provide.
 There are 2 grams of protein in every cup of fresh Moringa leaves.
 Although most vegetable sources of protein are considered inferior to animal sources, Moringa has the advantage of containing all the essential amino acids, making it a complete protein.

 Moringa lowers serum cholesterol

 Mainstream medicine is starting to recognize some of the health benefits of Moringa, one among them being its capacity to reduce cholesterol.
 Many traditional medicine systems of Asia have been using Moringa as a heart tonic.
 These herbal preparations have been shown to reduce serum cholesterol and the formation of atherosclerotic plaques.